-This shower is active between April 16-25 when the earth passes through the debris of a comet that’s centuries old.
-In this case, we are currently going through the debris cloud of Comet C/1861 G1 (Thatcher) which orbits the Sun every 416 years.
+And what better way to get it than from a real-life meteor shower?
+April is the month to look up and gift your eyes with the dazzling annual Lyrid meteor shower.
+This celestial spectacle is active between April 16 and 25 when the earth passes through a cloud of debris of a comet that is centuries old.
+In this case, we are currently going through the debris of Comet C/1861 G1 (Thatcher), which orbits the Sun every 416 years.

-If you don’t get to see this meteor shower, as there’ll be the famously luminous Perseid meteor shower in August.
+If you don’t get to see this meteor shower, don’t fret, as there’ll be the famously luminous Perseid meteor shower in August.